 Yet in the face of growing localized and regional market pressures, more efforts are needed to ensure that renters are aware of their existing rights and that greater strides are made to ensure the corridor remains affordable to renters at a range of incomes.
-Proactive strategies can better ensure landlords welcome renters who may be using housing choice vouchers, who may be immigrants or people with disabilities, or those with families as well as those who are seniors or students.
+Proactive strategies can better ensure landlords welcome renters who may be using housing choice vouchers, immigrants or people with disabilities, those with families or those who are seniors or students.

-2 See Appendix E for full list of existing and recently proposed tenant protection legislation relative to renters and landlords along the Purple Line corridor.
+2 - See Appendix E for full list of existing and recently proposed tenant protection legislation relative to renters and landlords along the Purple Line corridor.